zekiunal/vault/README.md

 ### Bir Gizli Veriyi Silme

-Now that we've learned how to read and write a "theSecret", let's go ahead and delete it.
-We can do this with "thevaults" delete:

 Artık gizli bir veriyi okuma ve yazmayı öğrendiğimize göre, silme işlemine geçebiliriz.
 Bunu `vault delete` ile yapabiliriz:

 ```shell